FionaChan01/FionaChan01/README.md

-- 👋 Hi, I’m @FionaChan01
+- 👋 Hi, I’m Qianchen(Fiona), happy to meet u here!
-- 👀 I’m interested in FL and NLP, and these are my recently research lays
+- 👀 For now, I’m interested in FL and NLP, and these are the places where my recently research lays.
-- 🤗 I’m currently studying in Chongqing University, China
+- 🏫 I’m currently a senior student in Chongqing University, China.
+- 🤗 I do enjoy lots of habits!
+I relish sports are hiking, yoga, loping,tennis, gym working, swimming and so on.
+Also, I am a big fan of movies and books.
+It is pretty much to tell my favorite, but I can rank _Cloud Atlas_, _Fight Club_, _The Secret Life of Walter Mitty_ as my top3.
+I'd be quite thrilled if we have the common taste!
+Do let me know!
+- 📣 Oh!
+I'm quite obsessed with the Lord of the Rings and the other tales about the middle earth in Tolkein's books.
+- 📮 Contact me: qianchenchen419@gmail.com
+-
 -
 <!---
 FionaChan01/FionaChan01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.